guimorone/guimorone.github.io/README.md

 # Personal WebSite

-Application using TailwindCSS and ReactJS.
+Application using React with TypeScript and TailwindCSS.

 ## Dependencies